julianeugarten/julianeugarten/publications.md

 - Three lectures in [Introduction to Literary Theory](https://www.ru.nl/studiegids/letteren/cursussen/ba/ba-acw/b1/let-acwb100/) (B1, spring 2024).
 - One lecture on Distant Reading in [Research Methods for Cultural Studies](https://ru.osiris-student.nl/#/onderwijscatalogus/extern/cursus?taal=en&cursuscode=LET-ACWB211&collegejaar=2023) (B2, spring 2024).
-- Two seminar groups in [Data Culture](https://www.ru.nl/courseguides/arts/exchange/courses-exchange-students/arts-culture-studies/autumn-semester-bachelor/data-culture/) (B2, fall 2023 and again in fall 2024).
+- Two seminar groups in [Data Culture](https://www.ru.nl/courseguides/arts/exchange/courses-exchange-students/arts-culture-studies/autumn-semester-bachelor/data-culture/) (B2, fall 2023 and again in fall 2024, this time including two lectures).

 ### Teaching in Other Programs and Organizations

 - February 2024: invited mini guest lecture on *Fanfiction, Health & Illness* in the MA course *Health and Illness* at Radboud University.
-- Autumn 2024 and 2023: Guest lecturer in the career seminar for Literary Studies Lab (course in the rMA Literary Studies) at the University of Amsterdam.
+- Autumn 2023: Guest lecturer in the career seminar for Literary Studies Lab (course in the rMA Literary Studies) at the University of Amsterdam.
 - Spring 2023: guest lecture in the MA course Computational Literary Studies at the [University of Antwerp](https://www.uantwerpen.be/en/), together with my former colleague Marijn Koolen.
 - At the [Huygens Institute](https://www.huygens.knaw.nl/en/) I co-supervised several students who were conducting internships or writing their thesis.